RadeonOpenCompute/ROCm_Documentation/Deep_learning/Deep-learning.rst

   pip install torchvision

-This step is optional but most PyTorch scripts will use torchvision to load models.
-E.g., running the pytorch examples requires torchvision.
+This step is optional; however, most PyTorch scripts use torchvision to load models.
+For example, running the pytorch examples requires torchvision.

 8. Commit the container to preserve the pytorch install (from the host):